SamsungDForum/SmartViewSDKPhotoShare/photoshare_android/README.md

 4.Open build.gradle and put provided 'org.projectlombok:lombok:1.14.8' in dependencies.
 5.Build & run

-## How To Connect TV and Share Phot
+## How To Connect TV and Share Photo with TV

 1. Launch PhotoShare app
 2. Connect TV from the TV list.